radareorg/radare2-book/remoting_capabilities.md

 # Remote Access Capabilities

-Radare can be run locally, or it can be started remotely just the same.
-It is possible because everything uses radare's IO subsystem that abstracts access to system(), cmd() and all basic IO operations through the network.
+Radare can be run locally, or it can be started as a server process which is controlled by a local radare2 process.
+This is possible because everything uses radare's IO subsystem which abstracts access to system(), cmd() and all basic IO operations so to work over a network.

 Help for commands useful for remote access to radare: